PetaLinux Firmware

 Create PetaLinux Project

-The first step is downloading the 22.1 Starter Kit SOM BSP from the Kria K26 SOM wiki under the PetaLinux Board Support Package section.
-Create a PetaLinux project with the Starter Kit SOM BSP using the following commands.
+The first step is to download the 20022.1 Starter Kit SOM BSP from the Kria K26 SOM Wiki under the PetaLinux Board Support Package section.
+Create a PetaLinux project with the Starter Kit SOM BSP using the following commands:

 mkdir firmware